 Students should be aware they may need to travel a distance for clinical experience and that some clinical experiences will be scheduled during evening/night hours and weekends.
-Criminal/adult abuse checks and drug testing may also be required by individual agencies and the cost will be the responsibility of the student.
+Drug testing may be required by individual agencies.
+Criminal background checks and adult/dependent abuse checks will be required for all incoming students.
+Results of the background and abuse checks will be reviewed by the State Department of Human Services to determine eligibility for clinical enrollment in the program.
+Costs for requirements will be the responsibility of the student.